NASCAR’s Greg Biffle And 6 Others Were Killed In A Plane Crash On December 18

 Unfortunately, in the midst of this devastating time for Greg Biffle’s family, a burglary occurred at his home.

 An incident report obtained by WBTV shows that the Iredell County Sheriff’s Office learned about a burglary at Greg’s estate, located along Doolie Road in Mooresville, on January 8.
-The report came just three weeks after Greg’s death.
+The report, filed by Cristina’s mother, Cathy Grossu, was made three weeks after the plane crash.

 The report lists the items known to be missing from the home: $30,000 in cash and a backpack.